-- hashindex: don't pass side effect into macro - crypto low\level: don't mutate local bytes() - use dash\open function to open file or "-" for stdin/stdout - archiver: argparse cleanup / refactoring

-- shellpattern: add match\end arg - tests: added some additional unit tests, some fixes, #2700 #2710 - vagrant: fix setup of cygwin, add Debian 9 "stretch" - travis: don't perform full travis build on docs-only changes, #2531
+- hashindex: don't pass side effect into macro - crypto low_level: don't mutate local bytes() - use dash_open function to open file or "-" for stdin/stdout - archiver: argparse cleanup / refactoring - shellpattern: add match_end arg - tests: added some additional unit tests, some fixes, #2700 #2710 - vagrant: fix setup of cygwin, add Debian 9 "stretch" - travis: don't perform full travis build on docs-only changes, #2531

 - Running "borg init" via a "borg serve -append-only" server will not create an append-only repository anymore.
-Use "borg init -append-only" to initialize an append-only repository. - "repokey" "repokey-blake2" Repositories the and modes with in an empty treated passphrase now unencrypted repositories for security checks (e.g. BORG\UNKNOWN\UNENCRYPTED\REPO\ACCESS\IS\OK).
+Use "borg init -append-only" to initialize an append-only repository. - "repokey" "repokey-blake2" • Repositories in the and with modes empty an passphrase treated for are now as unencrypted repositories security checks (e.g. BORG UNKNOWN UNENCRYPTED REPO ACCESS IS OK).

 Previously there would be no prompts nor messages if an unknown repository in one of these modes with an empty passphrase was encountered.
-This would allow an attacker to swap a repository, if one assumed that the lack of password prompts was due to a set BORG\PASSPHRASE.
+This would allow an attacker to swap a repository, if one assumed that the lack of password prompts was due to a set BORG_PASSPHRASE.

-Since the "trick" does not work if BORG\PASSPHRASE is set, this does generally not affect scripts.
+Since the "trick" does not work if BORG_PASSPHRASE is set, this does generally not affect scripts.